 The error() function in file general.lib.php will deal with serious errors.
-It will be wrote in the place of code where may be judge as a serious error.
-The error() function has a parameter of error information.
-If the function has been called with information by the parameter, the page will be redirected by the function to an error page with displaying the information, also sent the error e-mail to administrator in the background.
+It will be written in the place of code where may occur a serious error. [??]
+The error() function has a parameter for error information.
+If the function has been called with parameter information the page will be redirected by the function to an error page displaying the information, also an e-mail about the error will be sent to the administrator (in the background).

 Login and Safety

-To protect user’s work, the system is forced require user sign in before use.
-A library file “identify.inc.php” is used for checking login status of users.
-This file has been “included” in all PHP files to be executed at their beginning part to make sure every time of operation can be protected by the login identify mechanism of both Session and Cookie detection.
-Once a operation has been detected as not yet sign in, the page will be forced redirected to the login page for user to sign in before continue his/her operation.
+To protect the user’s work, the system is forced to require a user to sign in before use.
+A library file “identify.inc.php” is used for checking the login status of users.
+This file has been “included” in all PHP files, to be executed at their start, to make sure every time of operation is protected by the login identify mechanism of both Session and Cookie detection.
+Once an operation has been detected as not yet signed in, the page will be forced to redirect to the login page for the user to sign in before continuing the operation.

-It is obviously that it is too boring to be requested to login at each time of visit after close and open the browser.
-To make login easier at next time use, the Cookie based automatic login mechanism has been designed and implemented in the file “login_check.php”.
-When a user ticked the “remember me” box at login page, a Cookie contains login information will be stored at client side browser cache area with expire time pre-defined in the configuration file.
-After the browser closed and the Session has been destroyed, if there are no Cookie of login information exist, the user will be automatic logged out; if the login Cookie exist due to the “tick” at pervious sign in, the system will log in by the information in Cookie automatically, and the Session information will be restored to keep the user’s status as logged in before close browser or manual sign out.
+It is obviously a little tedious to be requested to login at each visit after closing and opening the browser.
+To make login easier for the “next time” use, a Cookie based automatic login mechanism has been designed and implemented, in the file “login_check.php”.
+When a user ticks the “remember me” box on the login page, a Cookie containing login information will be stored in the client side browser cache area with an expire time pre-defined in the configuration file.
+After the browser closes and the Session has been destroyed, if no Cookies with login information exist, the user will be automatic logged out; if the login Cookie exists, due to the “tick” on the previous sign in, the system will log in the user automatically, using the information in the Cookie, and the Session information will be restored to keep the user’s status as logged in before closing the browser or manual sign out.

-For operation related to private project, the logged in user information will be carefully detected and compared to the owner information in record of related private project.
-If the user information meets, the operation can be executed as usual; if there is different user request operation of private project, the operation will be rejected and an error message will be displayed.
-The project.lib.php is responsible for place functions of protecting private project.
+For operations related to private projects, the logged in user information will be carefully detected and compared to the owner information in the record of the related private project.
+If the user information matches, the operation can be executed as usual; if there is different user request operation from the private project, the operation will be rejected and an error message will be displayed.
+The functions which protect private projects are in project.lib.php.

 Performance optimisation